SimonCarlson/thesis/notes/logbook.md

+3/4-19:
+Parser runs in Contiki and Cooja using only MEMB and its related functions to allocate memory.
+I'm wasting a bit of memory partially because I don't fully understand MEMB allocation, it did not work as expected.
+It's fine for now, better to spend time getting COSE and certificates to work.

+Issues when building the OSCORE (COSE) code, cannot find references to security libs that are standard in Contiki.
+Also haven't been able to run just the COSE code, difficult dependencies.
+Gotta mail Martin.

 2/4-19:
 Still struggling with some stack-related issues.
 I don't know but I think I'm somehow ruining the stack so that removing arbitrary statements (thus changing the layout of the stack) causes segfaults.
 The code feels very brittle but I really don't know how to troubleshoot it.